VoltRipper

 Is it safe to buy a used Sur-Ron?

 Yes — and it's often the smart move.
-Sur-Rons are proven, parts are widely available, and they hold value, so a clean used one is among the best value buys in the class.
+Sur-Rons are proven, parts are widely available, and a used one is easy to sell on again, so a clean example is among the best value buys in the class.
 Just do the battery and test-ride checks, confirm it isn't stolen or a fire-damaged import, and be cautious with heavily-modded bikes — an over-volted controller can stress the battery and motor.
 A documented, well-cared-for used Sur-Ron is a great buy.

 What are the red flags when buying a used electric dirt bike?